bbc/tams/docs/appnotes/0003-tag-names.md

 Used in the TAMS demonstration at NAB 2025.

 The type is a `boolean`.
-It is used to indictate the Source should be excluded from HLS manifest generation.
+It is used to indicate the Source should be excluded from HLS manifest generation.
 Defaults to `false` if the tag is not set.

 ### auth_classes